aidatorajiro/torablog/content/blockchain/ifttt-facebook-blockchain.en.md

 ### 1. Get Ether

 Firstly, we have to get Ether to run code on Ethereum.
-Since Rinkeby is a test net, You don't have to pay.
+Since Rinkeby is a test net, you don't have to pay.
 Install some Ethereum wallet, such as [MetaMask](https://metamask.io/), and create an account on Rinkeby.
 Then, just go to [the authenticated faucet of Rinkeby](https://faucet.rinkeby.io/) and follow its procedure to get Ether for free.
 In this article, MetaMask is used as the client.

 #### MetaMask Installation